-So, how can you find the right skis without making the same mistake?
+So, how can you find the best all mountain skis without making the same mistake?
 Today we’re going to cover all mountain skis, how to choose them, and which ones are worth your time.

 If you’re wondering what, exactly, an all mountain ski is and who should be skiing on this type of ski you’re in luck!
 That’s one of the most important factors we’ll talk about next.